Mother arrested after 1-month-old daughter found dead in dryer

 Family said Neal has four remaining children.

-The sheriff's office didn't specify how Caseleigh died but said her body was being to the State Crime Lab in Little Rock for an autopsy.
+The sheriff's office didn't specify how Caseleigh died but said her body was being brought to the State Crime Lab in Little Rock for an autopsy.